Educg550/Ionic_with_React/README.md

 - Generate types with TypeScript based on Schema GraphQL with GraphQL Code Generator
 - Production build and deploy
 - All concepts following the adequate business rules

-## 🖥️ Technologies
-Technologies used in the projects of this repository are:
-- Ionic 5
-- ReactJS
-- GraphQL
-- Apollo
-- API from SpaceX